-Cat urine is one of the most difficult things on the planet to completely remove.
-Regular household cleaning products will not get rid of it, not even bleach.
+Dealing with cat urine is one of the most difficult parts of owning a cat.
+Regular household cleaning products will not get rid of the stains or odor, but there are some tried-and-true methods pet owners have perfected over the years.
 Get tips on which cleaning methods work best.

 Like all urine, cat urine is mainly made up of urea, urochrome and uric acid.
 Uric acid is the component of urine which makes it so hard to clean.
 Most cleaning products will get rid of urea and urochrome, often creating the illusion that the urine has been removed.
 However, uric acid is made of crystals which are non-soluble and bond tightly with surfaces, thus traditional cleaning products cannot break them loose or dissolve them.
 When the other components of urine are removed, the appearance and odor often go away temporarily, only to come back when the area becomes damp.
 The traces left behind may not be noticeable to humans, but cats can still smell them and are attracted to the area for urination.